General Electric CEO To Head New Economic Panel

 HORSLEY: It's doubtful Congress will approve any more big spending measures by the government.
 So the president is asking the advisory board to focus on ways to encourage hiring an investment by the private sector.
 Many U.S. companies have been sitting on cash instead of hanging out the help wanted sign.

-Mr. JEFFREY IMMELT (CEO, GE): We're a big exporter.
+JEFFREY IMMELT: We're a big exporter.
 Ninety percent of all the products made in this facility are exported outside the United States.
 So it's really a great example, I think, of what we want to do to really renew this country and this company.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.